azdavis/rjsonnet/README.md

 ## Ways to use

+### VS Code

 The primary intended way to use this is via the [language server][lsp] and its official VS Code extension.

+You can install the VS Code extension from:

+- [VS Code Marketplace][vs-code-marketplace]
+- [Open VSX][open-vsx]

+### Language server

-However, you can also use the language server with any supported editor.
+You can also use the language server with any editor that supports language servers.
+(Many modern editors do).

 You'll just have to write your own glue code between this server and your editor.

+### CLI

 There is also a CLI that can translate Jsonnet files into JSON.